sransara/astro-adocx/README.md

 ## TODO

-Inline scripts and styles are not supported yet.
+- Inline scripts and styles are not supported yet.
 IMO it is better to use them through Astro components or by passing values to the layout.
+- Move asciidoctor engine to a worker thread inspired by https://github.com/shishkin/astro-asciidoc (hopefully this solves node caching templates issue)

 ## Stability

 This plugin is in early development and may have breaking changes in the future.
 It is usable and tested with latest versions of Astro and Asciidoctor.
 My main motivation is to use it in: https://github.com/sransara/com.sransara (https://sransara.com/)

+## Alternatives

+1. https://github.com/shishkin/astro-asciidoc - At the moment doesn't support passthrough to Astro, but probably more stable.